rubencart/NES-img-captioning/README.md

 ```

 Make sure that when you start an experiment from a pretrained network (with `"from_single": "./path"`),
-the dimensions of the input pretrained network and the specified dimensions in the experiment json match!
+the dimensions of the input pretrained network and the specified dimensions in the experiment json match.
 More specifically, what has to match is:
 - "input_encoding_size", "rnn_size", "fc_feat_size"
 - the data on which it was trained